-2 shows the block diagram.
-The VM24 supplies the IEPE Sensor with 2 mA constant current.
+Figure 2 shows the block diagram.
+The VM25 supplies the IEPE Sensor with 2 mA constant current.
 At the sensor output, a vibration acceleration proportional AC voltage arises, which is amplified in the instrument to produce an optimum level.
 The gain switch-over takes place automatically.
 The subsequent analogue/digital converter is a Sigma-Delta converter with 24 bit resolution.

 Further signal processing, such as filtering, integration (for calculating velocity and displacement from acceleration) as well as the RMS and peak value rectification is carried out in the micro controller.
-The micro controller also controls the graphic display, the USB communication and the storing of measurements.
+The micro controller also controls the graphic display, the infrared thermometer, the rotation speed sensor, the USB communication and storing of measurements.